 After you complete some items on our list of things to do in Las Vegas, relaxing in the calm waters of a swimming pool will start sounding very refreshing.
 Nothing is better on a day in Vegas when the temps are over 100 degrees.

 Not a guest of a hotel with a fantastic pool?
 No problem.
 Most hotels in Las Vegas offer paid guest admission with advanced reservations.
 One of these welcoming hotels is Caesars Palace, where you can swim, sunbathe, or rent a luxury cabana at the Garden of the Gods Pool Oasis.

-When many visitors plan trips to Las Vegas, they typically think of visiting Caesars Palace.
-That is why this pool, even if you aren’t staying at Caesars Palace, is a must during your vacation.
+Many visitors typically think of visiting Caesars Palace when planning trips to Las Vegas.
+This pool, even if you aren’t staying at Caesars Palace, is a must during your vacation.
 Once you step into the Garden of the Gods Pool Oasis, you will be swept away with a luxurious pool experience.